 A baked crispy curly kale that is layered with mouth-watering Indian spices for a delicious Indian Kale chaat.
 It is a great appetizer that also happens to be healthy!

 - 8oz.
-Curly Kale or Lacinato Kale, stems removed washed and dried
+Curly Kale or Lacinato Kale, stems removed washed and dried (NOT baby kale)

 - 1 tablespoon vegetable oil